nitrotm/rtfbuilder/README.md

 [![npm](https://img.shields.io/npm/v/rtfbuilder.svg)](https://www.npmjs.com/package/rtfbuilder)

-A modern JavaScript library for creating Rich Text Format (RTF) documents using an intuitive builder pattern.
+A modern JavaScript library for creating Rich Text Format (RTF/DOCX) documents using an intuitive builder pattern.

 ## Introduction

-This project germinated due to a lack of library options with typescript support to generate RTF documents directly from a web browser.
+This project germinated due to a lack of library options with typescript support to generate RTF/DOCX documents directly from a web browser.
 The goal is to be able to export a simple document - think markdown or similar - to an office compatible format with a bit of control on the styling.

 Here is a list of supported features: